 You can click on any ID in your project to quickly copy it to your clipboard.

-You can also edit any of the IDs.
+You can always edit any of the IDs in your project or component library.

-You can search for text items by ID within a project by typing "ID=[insert specific ID here]" in a project's search bar.
+You can search for text items by ID within a project using the developer ID filter!

 You can use our developer integrations to fetch text from Ditto directly in development.